openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cerebralBloodVessel
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cerebral blood vessel' is a brain blood vessel.
-It is part of the cerebellum.
+   :definition: Is a brain blood vessel.
+Is part of the cerebellum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016565) ('is_a' and 'relationship')]
-   :description: A blood vessel that is part of a cerebellum.
+   :description: A blood vessel that is part of a cerebellum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016565)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0732836
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0016565#cerebral-blood-vessel
    :name: cerebral blood vessel